drewbarontini/tmcss-slides/book.md

 - Have the ability to be ported from system to system with minor modifications

 ### Single Responsibility Principle

+Those concepts are present in the "Single Responsibility Principle," which is something that I always try to adhere to.

 > The single responsibility principle states that every class should have a single responsibility, and that responsibility should be entirely